tyh007/vibecare/README.md

 ### Collaboration

-VibeCare was created with a teammate.
+VibeCare was created with 3 teammates.

 ## Product direction